-COPD journey: Overcoming Guilt & Shame
+COPD Journey: Overcoming Guilt & Shame

-COPD journey: Overcoming Guilt & Shame
+COPD Journey: Overcoming Guilt & Shame

 You might feel that COPD has taken a lot away from you and that your life—as you knew it—is gone.
 So, what can you do about feelings that are getting in the way of you having your best possible life with COPD?

-In this series of blogposts, we look at seven common emotions found in life with COPD and find pathways to help you begin to work through them—then go forward with confidence and peace of mind.
+In this series of blog posts, we look at seven common emotions found in life with COPD and find pathways to help you begin to work through them—then go forward with confidence and peace of mind.

-Emotional issue #3: Guilt and Shame
+Emotional Issue #3: Guilt and Shame

 If you are a former or current smoker you might say: “I did this to myself by smoking.
 I can’t expect anybody else to help me.
 I deserve what I get.”